Tartan-AUV/tauv-mono/README.md

 # TAUV-MONO
 ![build](https://github.com/Tartan-AUV/tauv-mono/actions/workflows/build.yaml/badge.svg)

-This is the monorepo for all vehicle code, infrastructure, and tools.
+This is the monorepo for all Tartan-AUV vehicle code, tools, and infrastructure.

 # Development / Sim Setup
 TODO